Templates and Specification

 - that have steep mountains (we don’t want to scare anyone)

 Sizes to be printed

 - Poster – 11×17

 This means that the bleed area of the image needs to be large enough to fit all of the above sizes

 While the printer can accommodate the formats below, my preference is Photoshop.

-Having text in a separate layer from an image also makes it possible to make adjustment for different sizes.
+Having text and key elements in a separate layer or layers from an image also makes it possible to make adjustment for different sizes.